weimeng/datasciencecoursera/README.md

    measurement.
 3. Use descriptive activity names to name the activities in the data set
 4. Appropriately label the data set with descriptive variable names.
-5. Create a second, independent tidy data set in a `tidydata.csv` file with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set in a `tidydata.txt` file with the average of each variable for each activity and each subject.

-The resulting `tidydata.csv` file can be read using the `read.csv` function in R.
+The resulting `tidydata.txt` file can be read using the `read.table` function in R.

 Codebook
 --------
-A codebook accompanies the `run_analysis.R` script and describes the data which can be found in `tidydata.csv`.
+A codebook accompanies the `run_analysis.R` script and describes the data which can be found in `tidydata.txt`.
 Please refer to `codebook.MD` for more details.